 Instead, you get people telling you they aren't interested and they don't want to talk to you.
 To make matters worse, they probably wasted a few hours of your time.
 And they might even be bad mouthing your product because, realistically, there's something they decided wasn't good enough about it and there's nothing I can do to change their mind.

 That is the opposite of praise.
 That has the same effect on me as kryptonite on Superman.
 Carrying on after a deal falls through is downright miraculous for me.
-Seriously, I should be getting awards here just for not jumping in front of a bus.
+Seriously, I should be getting awards just for not jumping in front of a bus.

-But I do carry on.
+But I carry on.
 Because that same fear will always prevent me from giving up.
 I hate the fact that if I fail, my family fails.
 I hate that I have to be amazing at something that doesn't come easily for me.
 And I'm not, no matter how hard I try, I'm not amazing at this (but hopefully I'm good enough).
-I hate that I'm basically fighting time, our competitors and lack of resources all at once and in the end I'm not a skilled fighter.
+I hate that I'm basically fighting time, our competitors and lack of resources all at once and, in the end, I'm not a skilled fighter.

 But I would hate actually failing much more.

 So for the time being, I'm going to blog out my terror and hope for the best.
 One foot in front of the other.

-Oh, and I'll probably drink a hell of a lot tonight.
+Oh, and I'll probably drink a heck of a lot tonight.